-The UltraPure Water Management System silently purifies your water, eliminating bacteria by mixing ozone with water.
-In order to keep the UltraPure System running at its best, it is recommended that you change the UV bulb every 18 months.
-The UltraPure UV compartment is located within the equipment bay.
-Contact your authorized Dimension One dealer for replacement parts and/or to service your UltraPure System.
+The UltraPure Plus Water Management System silently purifies your water, eliminating bacteria by mixing ozone with water and emitting a second UV light frequency that neutralizes water impurities.
+In order to keep the UltraPure Plus System running at its best, it is re-commended that you change the UV bulb every 18 months.
+The UltraPure Plus UV compartment is located within the equipment bay.
+Contact your authorized Dimension One Spas dealer for replacement parts and/or to service your UltraPure Plus System.